NCAS-CMS/cfdm/docs/source/tutorial.rst

 this release of the cfdm package, and therefore the version can not be changed.

-Note, however, that datasets of different versions may be :ref:`read
+Note, however, that datasets of different versions may also be :ref:`read <Reading-datasets>` from, or :ref:`written
-<Reading-datasets>` from, or :ref:`written <Writing-to-disk>` to,
+<Writing-to-disk>` to, disk.
-disk.

 ----